carpentries-incubator/lesson-parallel-python/episodes/benchmarking.md

 :::

 :::objectives
-- View performance on system monitor
+- View performance on system monitor.
-- Find out how many cores your machine has
+- Find out how many cores your machine has.
-- Use `%time` and `%timeit` line-magic
+- Use `%time` and `%timeit` line-magic.
-- Use a memory profiler
+- Use a memory profiler.
-- Plot performance against number of work units
+- Plot performance against number of work units.
-- Understand the influence of hyper-threading on timings
+- Understand the influence of hyper-threading on timings.
 :::

 # A first example with Dask
 We will create parallel programs in Python later.
 First let's see a small example.
-Open your system monitor (this will vary between specific operating systems), and run the following code examples.
+Open your System Monitor (the application will vary between specific operating systems), and run the following code examples:

 ```python
 # Summation making use of numpy: